Ordering Guarantees in Distributed Messaging

 When Not to Use

 Skip ordering when it adds unnecessary overhead.
 Click tracking, analytics events, and metrics typically do not care about arrival order.
 If occasional reordering is acceptable and latency matters more than strict sequence, a simpler unordered pipeline will perform better.
-Read-optimized patterns like social media feeds and denormalized views usually do fine with eventual consistency, where strict ordering does not affect the final result.
+Read-optimized patterns like social media feeds and denormalized views usually work fine with eventual consistency, where strict ordering does not affect the final result.

 Production Failure Scenarios